ErinGreenhalgh/rails_engine/README.md

 bundle
 ```

-2. Create and migrate the database
+2.Create and migrate the database

 `rake db:create db:migrate`

-3. Import the csv files data
+3.Import the csv files data

 `rake all_data:import`

-4. Run the test suite
+4.Run the test suite

 `rspec`

-5. Run the server
+5.Run the server

 `rails s`